From £26,9496

 Back to top

-Suzuki’s specific expertise in making small cars on the one hand and SUVs on the other stands to give it a decisive advantage with this car.
-Let’s find out if it actually has.
+Suzuki’s specific expertise in making small cars on the one hand, and SUVs on the other, stands to give this car a decisive advantage.
+But, at nearly a decade old, can it still cut it?

 The Vitara’s stylistic references to the 1988 original come thick and fast when you run your eye from nose to tail.
 The obvious ones are the shape of the headlights and the rising feature lines on its flanks.

 Look harder and you’ll clock the clamshell bonnet and front wing vents as visual homage, too.
-What matters most is that Suzuki has penned a distinctive, sturdy, modern-looking design here – one with a more amiable and straightforward visual identity than plenty of its rivals.
+What matters most is that Suzuki has penned a distinctive, sturdy and characterful design here – one with a more amiable and straightforward visual identity than plenty of its rivals.

-The body-in-white and suspension come adapted from service in the S-Cross.
+The car's body-in-white and suspension are adapted from service in the S-Cross.
 Ultra-high-strength steel in the body structure adds rigidity without extra weight.
 Revised lower arms, subframes and struts shore up the front axle and a U-shaped torsion beam suspension features at the rear.

 INTERIOR

-Granted, few prospective owners will march into a Suzuki dealership with a premium finish in mind but, equally, even the laziest of window shoppers will know that many, if not most, rivals offer a more sophisticated fingertip experience than this.
+Granted, few prospective owners will march into a Suzuki dealership with a premium finish in mind; but, equally, even the laziest of window-shoppers will know that many, if not most, rivals offer a more sophisticated, colourful cabin ambience than this.

-For buyers with adult-sized children, the compromises of the range-topper may already be too much to bear.
-Although our 5ft 8in tester fitted into the back quite contentedly, those approaching 6ft found themselves folding to fit under the roof lining.
-It may very well be, as we’ve seen in several competitors, that this is a symptom of the panoramic roof, which is a standard item in the range-topping SZ5 trim on test.
+For buyers with adult-sized children, the Vitara doesn't offer class-leading accommodation levels either.
+Slighter passengers fit contentedly enough in the back, but those approaching six feet find themselves folding to fit under the roof lining.
+It may very well be, as we’ve seen in several competitors, that this is a symptom of the panoramic roof, which is a standard item in the upper-tier Ultra model.
+Be that as it may, not everyone felt content at the space afforded by the Vitara, and that’s an issue when you consider the car’s otherwise class-typical proportions.

-Nevertheless, young families won’t notice the difference and, at 375 litres, the boot – presumably with its false floor taken into account – falls neatly between that of a Nissan Juke and a Skoda Yeti on capacity.
+Nevertheless, young families may not notice the difference - and, at 375 litres, the boot – presumably with its false floor taken into account – falls neatly between that of a Nissan Juke and a Skoda Kamiq on capacity.

 ENGINES & PERFORMANCE